ahargunyllib/musicalist/README.md

 # Musicalist

+## Description
-## DescriptionA Flutter app integrated with the Spotify API, allowing users to search artists and explore their albums and songs.
+A simple app integrated with the Spotify API, allowing users to search artists and explore their albums and songs.

 ## Technologies Used